mendix/docs/content/en/docs/refguide/modeling/menus/view-menu/project-explorer/modules/configure-add-on-and-solution-modules.md

    ![](attachments/add-on-and-solution-modules/export-level-property.png)

-You can see that documents/elements that are marked as usable have an **eye icon**, this means the document is part of the API.
-The domain model gets an eye icon if any entities are usable.
+You can see that documents/elements that are marked as usable have an **eye icon**, this means the document is a part of the API.
+The domain model gets an eye icon if any entity is usable.

 ### 2.2 Supported Documents {#supported-documents}